beniza/CrossRefTag/README.md

 # CrossRefTag

-To create `Cross-references` and `Chain Reference Bibles` by using the Biblical Terms information from [ParaTExt](www.paratext.org).
+To create `Cross-references` and `Chain References` in Bibles by using the Biblical Terms information from [ParaTExt](www.paratext.org).
 If a translation team worked on the Biblical Terms of the project, this tool will attempt to automatically add `cross-refences` or `chain references as footnotes` for Biblical Term entries by using the information available on the Biblical Terms in a ParaTExt project.

 This tool can be incorporated in to ParaTExt as a check (cms) or as a command line tool.